shiwa4656/shiwa4656/README.md

 ## 🏆 Achievements

-- **Open Source Contributions**: Contributed to an open source project for my school which non-profit organisation, including [https://github.com/NoroffFEU/musikkforandrerliv.no].
+- **Open Source Contributions**: Contributed to an open source project for my school which we were helpiing a non-profit organisation, i was apart of the QA team.
+Check it out here : [https://github.com/NoroffFEU/musikkforandrerliv.no].

 ## 📫 Get in Touch